Travelling Solo in Slovenia

 Slovenia Adventures & Tours

-If you are looking for some company on all or part of your trip, both G Adventures and Intrepid Travel are responsible tour companies and have group tours combining Slovenia with Hungary, Austria and Italy (and more) from 8 days to 43 days with prices starting at £999.
+They have group tours combining Slovenia with Hungary, Austria and Italy from 8 days to 21 days.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Travelling onwards (check visas before you travel)

 To Croatia – A train runs from Ljubljana to Zagreb and takes 2.5 hours stopping for border control who board the train.
 If you’re travelling to Hungary as well, consider a rail pass for all three countries.

 To Austria – Trains run from Ljubljana to Villach in Austria and takes 1 hr 45 minutes then you can take the train to your next destination.
 From Ljubljana to Salzburg costs US $70 and takes 4.5 hours; you can also take the train from Lake Bled to Salzburg.

 To Hungary – From Ljubljana you can take a non-direct morning train at 6.30am to arrive at 16.30 in Budapest.
 Consider a rail pass for Croatia, Slovenia and Hungary if you’re travelling to all three.

 To Italy – Travel by ferry to Venice or by bus to other cities.

 To Slovakia – A train runs from Ljubljana to Bratislava for US $130.